cyber-carpentry/group7/hydrology/README.md

-# Reproducibility note for hydrology project
+Instructions and notes for hydrology project

 ## Method -1.
 Follow the following steps to reproduce the project
 ### Step-1.
 Pull pre-built image form DockerHub